 In order to save all the search results in a text file, click Save as... .
 You will then be asked to name the file.
 Afterwards, you will then be able to open this file with any Unicode enabled text Editor.
 In order to close the search window, click Close.

 Edit > Find next...

 Jumps to the next search result in a search conducted with „ Edit > Search in events...“.

 Edit > Replace in events ...

-Opens a dialogue that allows searching and replacing specific characters or character strings in events.
+Opens a dialog that allows searching and replacing specific characters or character strings in events.